 Interest Income.
-Interest income decreased by \$1.0 million to \$0.2 million for the first quarter of fiscal 2009 from \$1.2 million for the first quarter of fiscal 2008.
+Interest income decreased by \$0.7 million to \$0.1 million for the third quarter of fiscal 2009 from \$0.8 million for the third quarter of fiscal 2008.
 This decrease was due primarily to lower interest rates and more conservative investment holdings.

 Interest Expense.
-Interest expense was \$0.7 million for the first quarter of fiscal 2009 and fiscal 2008.
+Interest expense decreased by \$0.1 million to \$0.9 million for the third quarter of fiscal 2009 from \$1.0 million for the third quarter of fiscal 2008.
 Interest expense primarily represents interest incurred on our 2.875% convertible debt, and the amortization of debt issuance costs.

 Other Income (Expense).
-Other income (expense) decreased by \$0.2 million to a net expense of \$0.1 million for the first quarter of fiscal 2009 from income of \$0.1 million for the first quarter of fiscal 2008.
+Other income (expense) decreased by \$0.9 million to expense of \$0.2 million for the third quarter of fiscal 2009 from income of \$0.7 million for the third quarter of fiscal 2008.
 Other income (expense) consists primarily of foreign currency exchange transaction gains and losses.
-The loss in the first quarter of fiscal 2009 was largely attributable to recording the cumulative foreign currency exchange loss of \$0.4 million due to the liquidation of our Australian-based operations.
+The gain in the third quarter of fiscal 2008 was principally the result of recording a cumulative foreign currency exchange gain of \$0.7 million related to the substantial liquidation of our New Zealand based- operations.
 We continue to manage our foreign currency exchange exposure through frequent settling of intercompany account balances and by self-hedging movements in exchange rates between the value of the dollar and foreign currencies and the Euro and the British pound.

 Provision for Income Taxes.
-The provision for income taxes was \$2.4 million for the first quarter of fiscal 2009, a decrease of \$0.8 million from the first quarter of fiscal 2008.
-Our effective income tax rate increased to 81.2% for the first quarter of fiscal 2009 from 50.8% for the first quarter of fiscal 2008.
-The higher effective tax rate during the first quarter of fiscal 2009 was due mainly to losses in foreign locations that provided no tax benefit, a reduced level of taxable income in North America, and a non-recurring discreet item relating to the liquidation of our Australian-based operations.
+The provision for income taxes was \$2.6 million for the third quarter of fiscal 2009, a decrease of \$3.9 million from the third quarter of fiscal 2008.
+Our effective income tax rate decreased to 51.8% for the third quarter of fiscal 2009 from 60.9% for the third quarter of fiscal 2008.
+The effective rate for the third quarter of fiscal 2009 was lower than the effective rate for the third quarter of fiscal 2008 because the third quarter of fiscal 2009 reflects a smaller amount of foreign losses for which no tax benefit has been provided.
+The effective rate for the third quarter of fiscal 2009 also includes a tax charge incurred by NeuCo related to a true-up of taxes for prior periods.

 Minority Interest.
 In October of fiscal 2008, our ownership interest in NeuCo increased to approximately 50%, which represents control.
-As a result, NeuCo's financial results since that time have been consolidated with ours and allocations of the minority share of NeuCo's net income result in deductions to our net income, while allocations of the minority share of NeuCo's net loss result in additions to our net income, as more fully described in Note 3 to our Notes to Condensed Consolidated Financial Statements.
-Minority interest in the results of operations of NeuCo allocable to its other owners was a net loss of \$0.2 million for the first quarter of fiscal 2009.
+As a result, NeuCo's financial results since that time have been consolidated with ours and allocations of the minority share of NeuCo's net income result in deductions to our net income, while allocations of the minority share of NeuCo's net loss result in additions to our net income, as more fully described in Note 4 to our Notes to Condensed Consolidated Financial Statements.
+Minority interest in the results of operations of NeuCo allocable to its other owners was a net loss of \$0.4 million for the third quarter of fiscal 2009.